helgatheviking/KIA-Subtitle/readme.md

 KIA subtitle allows you to add a subtitle to your posts and retrieve it in the loop in the same manner as the post title.
 By using `the_subtitle()` or `get_the_subtitle()`.

-It adds a simple input field right under the title field of posts, pages and any custom post type.
+It adds an input field right under the title field of posts, pages and any custom post type.
 It also add a subtitle column to the edit screen as well as to the quick edit.

 You can also use the shortcode `[the-subtitle]` to display it within the post content.